Lawyers To Incorporate Your Business

 What Is A Numbered Company In Alberta?

 A numbered company is one that has an assigned number to it instead of a name that you chose.
 The provincial government assigns numbered company these numbers sequentially.
 You do not get to choose the number.
 A numbered company has the same legal rights, responsibilities and obligations as a named company.
 Ask one of our incorporation lawyers on how this works and how a numbered company can save you some money.
-We can also help legally change the name of your company to a new name.
+However, we note that if you later decide on a names company, we help clients legally change the name of your company to a new name.

 What Is A Professional Corporations?